ItCameFr0mMars/mass-translator/README.md

 ## Planned Features
-English text shown whilst translating, so you can see how the text is changing
+~~English text shown whilst translating, so you can see how the text is changing~~ Completed, although it is slower

 Language Groups - Only use a few select languages